 When a data breach involves passwords or login credentials, a victim can change that information with relative ease and put the breach behind them.
 When your entire identity has been compromised, that’s not so easy.
 And while Equifax is offering free protection to US data breach victims, that complementary protection – as mandated by regulators – only needs to be offered for a full year after the incident is made public.
 At the end of that year, victims are left hoping that nothing is done with their data from that point on.
 And that’s rarely the case.

 Credit card numbers can be replaced, but your Social Security number and date of birth are tied to you permanently.
 You can’t change your identity.
 This means that consumers involved in this data breach will remain at risk of identity theft and all of the headaches that go along with it for years to come.
 Bank loans taken out under someone else’s name using your information, or credit cards activated under your own name to be used by a stranger are both very real possibilities for those who have had their information stolen during this massive Equifax data breach.

 At its core, this incident serves as a stark reminder of the ongoing dangers we face in a digital world.
 Cyber security is constantly evolving, but so are the criminals who are in search of ways to circumvent that security.
 The smallest vulnerability can lead to a major catastrophe, and while a company like Equifax has the capital available to rebound from even this disaster, a smaller business would collapse under the financial and reputational damage.

 Want to learn more about the steps your business needs to be taking to keep a data breach incident like this from happening to your customers?
-Contact the Nexus IT Consultants team at email@example.com or (435) 659-2533 or (801) 839-7006 today.
-We’re the cyber security experts businesses in Salt Lake City and Northern Utah trust.
+Contact the Nexus IT team at firstname.lastname@example.org or (801) 839-7006 today.
+We’re the cyber security experts businesses in Salt Lake City trust.